Azure/azure-powershell/src/Support/Support/help/Get-AzSupportTicket.md

 ```

 ### -Name
-Name of SupportTicket resource that this cmdlet gets.
+Name of support ticket that this cmdlet gets.

 ```yaml
 Type: System.String